 God’s Word is clear.
 We’re called to pass on everything we’ve learned.

 The Bible contains 2,350 verses about money and possessions—15% of everything Jesus said related to issues of money.
 Howard is convinced the reason the Lord said so much about money is because He loves us and wants us to handle money in the smartest way possible.
 It’s an uncomfortable subject, sure, but if He felt it was important enough to cover, then so should we.

 2. Luke 3:11–14

-“It’s really interesting to me in Luke 3 where John the Baptist warns of the coming judgment,” he said.
-Three different groups ask John what they must do to repent, and John answers each of them.
+“It’s really interesting to me in Luke 3 where John the Baptist warns of the coming judgment,” Howard said.
+Three different groups ask John what they must do to repent, and John answers each of them:

 “Every single time, repentance had to do with money,” Howard said.

 Howard believes that, in our culture, materialism runs much deeper than we realize and affects believers in a much more profound way than we’d like to think.
 For him, the root lies in Matthew 6:24, “No one can serve two masters.
 Either you will hate the one and love the other, or you will be devoted to the one and despise the other.
 You cannot serve both God and money.”

 “Here’s the way I like to describe it: Every believer has had two basic decisions to make in their life.
 The first is found in Matthew 7:13—Am I going to take the broad way that leads to destruction or the small gate and the narrow road that leads to life?”
 Howard said.

 “But there’s a second decision that they have to make: Will I serve money, or will I serve God?
 Unfortunately, I think that most Christians are taking the broad way and serving money without even realizing it.”